 TRANSPARENCY

-Built to be audited.
+Built to be transparent.

 Public budgets.
 Documented governance.
 Verifiable spending.
 Annual Form 990 reporting.
 We chose the nonprofit structure precisely because it requires this level of accountability — and we lean into it.